iCode1t/Catch-Em/README.md

 ---

 ### Note;
+- if you're testing with the test script, change the file permission (it's advisable to test killing or stopping a process feature with the test script so you won't interfere with important system process. )
 - CPU% is computed as a delta jiffies per interval (since last call) divided by total delta jiffies, it's then displayed as percent of whole machine CPU.
 On multi-core sysytems, this will show relative usage across all cores (0-100%).